 Plants will go dormant for the winter.
 At the end of the season, cut plants to the ground.

-Hummingbird plants are seldom bothered by insects and plant disease.
-If insect or disease problems occur, treat early with organic or chemical insect repellents and fungicide.
+Hummingbird plants are seldom bothered by insects and plant diseases.
+If insect or disease problems occur, treat the plant early with organic or chemical insect repellents and fungicides.

 The roots rot in soggy soils.